China Guide

 It is a huge country that is undergoing a huge population shift, with some 300 million people moving into urban areas from the countryside.
 Consequently, this will create enormous demand for real estate and tremendous growth potential for investors.
 While major cities like Beijing and Shanghai are already major fixtures on the global scale, expansion will continue and the population level will increase; there will also be a spillover effect into the many "Second Tier" cities along the coast and toward the west that will stand to benefit by increased habitation and concurrent development.
 And Chinese real estate in many parts of the country is still an undeniable bargain by Western standards.

-Not only adding to the intrigue, but also substantiating China's ascension into a burgeoning world superpower, aside from the Beijing Summer Olympics, another of the world's major events will be held in China in the future the 2010 World Trade Expo in Shanghai.
+Not only adding to the intrigue, but also substantiating China's ascension into a burgeoning world superpower, aside from the Beijing Summer Olympics and the 2010 Shanghai World Trade Expo, China will be host to the Winter Olympics in 2020.

 Business Opportunities